yomi1117/learngit/readme.txt

-Git is a version control system.
+Git is a version control system which I really don't like.
 Git is free software.